jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It is when the size is used against us.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimRemoteDachshund' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
-_The cards are stacked against Main Street because the middlemen of the Industrial Age are fighting to stay alive._ [Credit The Joe Rogan Experience](https://www.youtube.com/watch?v=swzogcjasNY)
+_Please turn on the sound.
+The cards are stacked against Main Street because the middlemen of the Industrial Age are fighting to stay alive._ Credit: [JRE](https://www.youtube.com/watch?v=swzogcjasNY)

 ## The Death Star

-A big rulebook makes our rules so convoluted they become open to interpretation.
-Today, it's lawyers who benefit most.
-They interpret laws and argue for one side in a dispute, and thus have the power to decide the winner and loser.
-But big is still not automatically a Death Star.
+A big rulebook makes rules convoluted.
+This is bad when rules become so open to interpretation, they need interpreters.
+Today, we keep many lawyers busy arguing what the rules "really mean".
+Having the right laywers thus gives someone the power to win a disagreement.

+But a big rulebook is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
 Far removed from the original industrialists, they relied on controlling existing levers of power, instead of inventing new ones.
 They wanted the era of mass-production to never end.
 This scene from Mad Men, taking place in 1960, shows it well.